Savory Hand Pies with Blue Cheese, Leeks, and Walnuts

 Savory Hand Pie Tips and Tricks

+Helpful tools.
 You will find it helpful to have a silicone rolling mat and a rolling pin on hand for preparing the puff pastry sheet, as well as a knife to slice and score the pastry.

+Brush the tops of the pastries.
 When applying the egg wash, do your best to brush the tops of the pastry only, rather than the thin edges.
 Egg-washing the thin edge can act as a “glue,” preventing the pastry from puffing as it bakes.

-And finally, plan ahead!
+Plan ahead.
 While the actual baking and assembly steps in this recipe require a minimal time commitment, the leeks will take about an hour to fully caramelize.

 Make-Ahead and Storage Suggestions